3MFConsortium/spec_beamlattice/3MF Beam Lattice Extension.md

 See [the 3MF Core Specification conventions](https://github.com/3MFConsortium/spec_core/blob/master/3MF%20Core%20Specification.md#document-conventions).

-In this extension specification, as an example, the prefix "b" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/beamlattice/2017/02".
-See [Appendix C. Standard Namespace](#appendix-c-standard-namespace).
+In this extension specification, as an example, the prefix "b" maps to the xml-namespace "http://schemas.microsoft.com/3dmanufacturing/beamlattice/2017/02" and  the prefix "b2" maps to the xml namespace  "http://schemas.microsoft.com/3dmanufacturing/beamlattice/2020/07".
+See [Appendix C. Standard Namespaces](#appendix-c-standard-namespaces).

 ## Language Notes